 Manage your child's health with MyChart.

-Eczema is common among babies and usually goes away by ages 3 to 5.
+Eczema is common among babies.
 Eczema is a skin rash that can affect any part of your child's body: face, hands, arms and legs.

 This rash (also called atopic dermatitis) is very itchy.
 It causes dry, scaly skin that often has a pinkish base.
 Eczema cannot be spread.
 It is usually worse in the winter, when the air is dry.